teo-tsirpanis/Farkle/designs/7.0/tokenizer-api.md

 }
 ```

-The `SuspendTokenizer` extension methods implement the tokenizer suspension mechanism described above.
-A tokenizer that needs more input can call `inputReader.SuspendTokenizer(this)` before returning, and when parsing resumes the chain will continue from that tokenizer.
-The exact tokenizer instance passed to `SuspendTokenizer` does not matter; Farkle keeps track of the index of the running tokenizer in the chain.
+There are two use cases for suspension.
+A tokenizer that needs more input can call `SuspendTokenizer` in `TryGetNextToken` and return `false`, and when parsing resumes the chain will continue from that tokenizer.

+Alternatively a tokenizer that has found a token and wants to keep finding for potentially another token can call `SuspendTokenizer` in `TryGetNextToken` and return `true`.
+The tokenizer chain does not continue when a tokenizer finds a token either way, but when the tokenizer chain is invoked again it will not start over.

-Besides a tokenizer, we can resume the tokenization process to an object of type `ITokenizerResumptionPoint`.
+The arguments to the `SuspendTokenizer` methods determine where the chain will continue from.
+Besides a `Tokenizer<TChar>` we can resume the tokenization process to an object of type `ITokenizerResumptionPoint`.
 This interface provides a very similar API to `Tokenizer`, but also accepts an argument of type `TArg`, giving some more flexibility to tokenizer authors.
 A tokenizer can implement this interface many times with different types for `TArg` to support different resumption points.
 Here's an example:

 ```csharp
 public class MyTokenizer : Tokenizer<char>, ITokenizerResumptionPoint<char, MyTokenizer.Case1Args>,